 Getting to Utila is Easier than You Thought!

-As a general rule when it comes to most islands in the World, getting to them can be tricky and difficult.
+When it comes to most islands in the World, getting to them can be tricky and difficult.
 Fortunately for you, getting to Utila is really quite easy!

 Last, but not least is Roatan.
 Roatan has the advantage of direct international air service.
-As of March 3rd, 2016, the Utila Dream is offering direct service between Roatan and Utila, departing from the Coconut Tree dock at West End, Roatan.
-Service at the time will be limited to twice weekly, on Thursday and Saturday, departing Roatan at 2:00 p.m. with a short travel time of only 40 minutes.
+As of March 3rd, 2016, the Utila Dream is offering direct service between Roatan and Utila.
+Departures are from the Coconut Tree dock at West End, Roatan.
+Service operates three times a week, on Friday, Saturday and Sunday.
+Departures from Roatan at 2:00 p.m. with a short travel time of only 40 minutes.
 Service between Utila and Roatan departs at 9:30 a.m. on Thursday and Saturday also.
 This new alternative offers a great new way of getting to Utila easy and fast!